HighlightsQualities: Bright, uplifting, antiseptic

 Please avoid the use of essential oils with babies.
 Before using essential oils with children, ensure each oil is age appropriate and is used responsibly.
 Many authors have different opinions on this subject, so we suggest you research multiple sources.

 General Precautions: Keep out of reach of children.
 Avoid contact with eyes.
 In general, when using essential oils, use caution when dealing with epilepsy & asthma.
 We highly recommend caution using essential oils during pregnancy.
-Avoid use of essential oils in the first trimester.
+Avoid the use of essential oils in the first trimester.

 Specific Oil Precautions: Can be sensitizing to skin if using old or oxidized oils.
 Low risk of phototoxicity.
 Maximum topical dilution: 4%.
 If applied to the skin above this dilution ration, avoid skin exposure to sunlight or tanning beds for 12 hours.